 In a fortunate turn of events, we now have the HIFIMAN Arya in for review.
 This is the V3 or Stealth Magnets edition, retailing for about $1599 USD MSRP.

 The HIFIMAN Arya V3 is an open-back planar magnetic headphone, featuring a distinct egg-shaped asymmetric ear cup design.
 This is a top of the line product, featuring the company’s nanometer-thick diaphragm and of course, the acoustically transparent stealth magnets.

-Disclosure: A friend lend his retail unit for the purpose of this review.
-That said, HiFiMan did not ask me to say anything particular about it.
+Disclosure: I borrowed this unit from a good friend for the purpose of this review.
+That said, HIFIMAN did not ask me to say anything particular about it.